Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Methodology and campaigns

 All instruments are hand-made, which leads to small imperfections or inconsistencies, such as the exact distance and position of the spectrometer from the diffuser.
-This results in measurable variations in build quality among instruments, and imposes a limit on what is achievable through post processing.
-While ideally there would be one universal calibration for all instruments, we find the best overall results when calibration is fine-tuned per individual instrument.
-This, combined with the other sources of error, leads to a limitation in accuracy.
+It is also challenging to place and keep all sensors level within a tolerance of 0.5 degrees from day to day.
+This results in measurable variations among instruments, more noticeable at high zenith angles, and imposes a limit on what is achievable through post processing.
+While ideally there would be one universal calibration for all instruments, we find the best overall results when calibration is fine-tuned per individual instrument when possible.
+This ultimately leads to a limitation in accuracy, which we quantify as the spread among sensors in a network.